A Marathon County judge will not dismiss a case against a man accused of pretending to be a police officer to get his daughter out of jail.

 Autumn Woodward was not let out of jail.

 Bradley Woodward has pleaded not guilty to impersonating a peace officer and obstructing an officer.
-A trial date has been set for March 19.

 To comment, the following rules must be followed: